almet/markdown-doc/articles/dependency-injection.md

 		}
 	}

-Here, we can specify wich taste is good for Alice, and it's easier to control Alice's icecreams dependencies.
+Here, we can choos wich taste is good for Alice, and it's easier to control Alice's icecreams dependencies.

-That's all for the inversion of control principle: its just inverting the control flow of your applications by delegating at a higher level the creation of objects.
+That's all for the inversion of control principle: its just the fact of inverting the control flow of your applications by delegating at a higher level the creation of objects.

 ### Dependency injection

-Ok, now that the concept of inversion of control is clear in your head, it make more sense to explain what is the dependency injection.
+Ok, now that the concept of inversion of control is clear in your head, it makes more sense to explain what is the dependency injection.

-In the `eatIcecream` method, we consider that our icecream object is already given to Alice, it's really an useful behavior: we don't worry about how to get the icecream, but we consider we just have it, already.
+In the `eatIcecream` method, we consider that our icecream object is already given to Alice, it's a really useful behavior: we don't worry about how to get the icecream anymore, we already have it (as a private property for exemple)

-In the precendent section, Alice was _dependent_ on the Icecream.
+In the precendent section, Alice was _dependent_ on from the Icecream.

-By inverting the control flow, Alice behavior is now more testable (using mocks objects is now really simple, as setting a parameter, using setter, we'll talk about tests later).
+By inverting the control flow, Alice behavior is now more testable (using mock objects is now really simple, as setting a parameter, using setter, we'll talk about tests later).

-Our job (the Mum's job!) is to create and to pass the icecream to Alice ...
+Our job (the Mum's one!) is to create and to pass the icecream to Alice.
 To _inject_ is the main word.
-Dependency injection is just that: call our setters or constructors.
+Dependency injection is just that: call your setters or constructors, injecting the right objects when needed.
 So, let's go !

 Mum's action: